aws/mynah-ui/docs/DATAMODEL.md

   }>;
   disabled?: boolean; // this is only applicable to DropDownFormItem.
 If this is set to true, the dropdown is disabled.
-User cannot use the dropdown. boldTitle?: boolean; // this will make the title of the input bold }
+User cannot use the dropdown. boldTitle?: boolean; // this will make the title of the input bold selectTooltip?: string; // this is only applicable to DropDownFormItem.
+This will make the tooltip float right above the dropdown, not the wrapper object (or the title to be specific)
+}
 ```